 The Museum includes a full sized sawmill, which moves at slow speed so visitors can get up close to see how the mill works.
-At the centre of the mill is a Davey Paxman Portable Steam Engine, built in England in the early 1900s, and one of the last ever made.
+At the centre of the mill is a Davey Paxman compound Portable Steam Engine, built in England in 1921.
+It is one of only two surviving Paxman compound portables and probably the largest size of Paxman portable ever made.
 The engine drives a range of saws for ‘breaking down’ giant kauri logs and converting them into planks.
+Click here to see a video of the Paxman.

 Next to the mill a huge band saw with two metre diameter wheels and 12 metres of toothed ribbon steel moves slowly through a large swap kauri log.
 Other machinery includes an A&G Price Cant Frame saw, made in Thames in 1910, used to cut large pieces of timber into multiple boards with one pass through the machine.